 4. Did Anything Surprise You or Frustrate You?

 One of the main purposes of UX is to make the user experience toward purchases as easy as possible.
 Any friction in the purchasing process can result in large volumes of lost sales.
 Asking about what was surprising or frustrating can help you narrow down what didn’t go as expected in the user’s mind and how you can make the user experience less frustrating or unpleasantly surprising.

-These four questions can provide helpful insight for UX researchers that want to improve their current product or build a new one from scratch.
-When it comes to designing a UX interview, it helps to be intentional and only ask questions that will genuinely help UX designers improve upon their products.
+These four questions can provide helpful insight for UX Research Interview Questions researchers that want to improve their current product or build a new one from scratch.
+When designing a UX interview, it helps to be intentional and only ask questions that will genuinely help UX designers improve upon their products.